For other pets, click here for vaccination schedules for adult dogs, cats, kittens, ferrets and rabbits

 - Heartworm, flea and mite protection up to 6 months of age

 - Intestinal worming up to 6 months of age

 - Monthly SMS reminders on the treatment due date

 - A handy chart with the correct dates for all treatments

 The heartworm, flea and intestinal worming will finish at 6 months of age.
 Most puppies are due back at this time for desexing or a long-acting heartworm injection.

-The Early Puppy Vaccination Package costs $239.45 for all sizes of puppy.
-You are welcome to ask for vaccination only for $60 less.
+You can find the cost of the Early Puppy Vaccination Package here.
+You are welcome to ask for the vaccinations only for $60 less.

 All About Our Puppy Vaccination Package

 We are proud to offer our puppy patients probably the best and fastest C5 vaccination program available.
 We use a specifically developed vaccine which gives proven early protection to puppies from 10 weeks of age.
 This allows the puppy to freely socialise from 11 weeks of age, gaining valuable social and environmental experience in the critical early socialisation period.